gabriel-durr/gabriel-durr/README.md

-<h2 align="left"> <code>Hi!
+<h2 align="center"> <code>Hi!
 Gabriel here</code> 👨‍💻✨ </h2>
 <br><br>

              my name is Gabriel Dürr, I'm a technology student, more specifically in the area of software developmet

                - I am currently working on personal projects, focusing on learning and developing my skills 🛸⚡

                - I will change the lives of many people with my knowledge and experience. 🖤